ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

-- Introduction to EDA with text analysis and Jupyter Notebooks
+- Pandas and Jupyter Notebooks
+- HTTP and APIs

 *Assignment for next class:*